near/wallet-selector/README.md

 ### Linting

-This project uses ESLint (with Prettier) to enforce a consistent coding style.
+This project uses [ESLint](https://eslint.org/) (with [Prettier](https://prettier.io/)) to enforce a consistent coding style.
 It's important that you configure your editor correctly to avoid issues when you're ready to open a Pull Request.

 Although this project uses Prettier, it's simply an "internal" dependency to our ESLint configuration.
 This is because we want Prettier to handle code styling while avoiding conflicts with ESLint which specifically focuses on potentially problematic code.
-As a result, **it's important that you switch of Prettier in your editor and ensure only ESLint is enabled**.
+As a result, **it's important that you switch off Prettier in your editor and ensure only ESLint is enabled**.

 ### Line Endings